srivatsacool/Automatic-License-Plate-Recognition-with-OCR/README.md

 ## Deployment

+- **IMP** For the model file contact me , as it is not provided publically .
 - Open Git Bash.

 - Change the current working directory to the location where you want the cloned directory.